Whitechapel murders: Emma Elizabeth Smith

 Map of the Spitalfields rookery, where the victims lived.
 Emma Elizabeth Smith was attacked near the junction of Osborn Street and Brick Lane (red circle).
 She lived in a common lodging-house at 18 George Street (later renamed Lolesworth Street), one block west of where she was attacked.

-On Tuesday 3 April 1888, following the Easter Monday bank holiday, 45-year-old prostitute Emma Elizabeth Smith was assaulted and robbed at the junction of Osborn Street and Brick Lane, Whitechapel, in the early hours of the morning.
+On Tuesday 3 April 1888, following the Easter Monday bank holiday, a 45-year-old prostitute, Emma Elizabeth Smith, was assaulted and robbed at the junction of Osborn Street and Brick Lane, Whitechapel, in the early hours of the morning.
 Although injured, she survived the attack and managed to walk back to her lodging house at 18 George Street, Spitalfields.
 She told the deputy keeper, Mary Russell, that she had been attacked by two or three men, one of them a teenager.
 Russell took Smith to the London Hospital, where a medical examination revealed that a blunt object had been inserted into her vagina, rupturing her peritoneum.
 She developed peritonitis and died at 9:00 am the following day.

 The inquest was conducted on 7 April by the coroner for East Middlesex, Wynne Edwin Baxter, who also conducted inquests on six of the later victims.
 The local inspector of the Metropolitan Police, Edmund Reid of H Division Whitechapel, investigated the attack, but the culprits were never caught.
 Walter Dew, a detective constable stationed with H Division, later wrote that he believed Smith to be the first victim of Jack the Ripper, but his colleagues suspected her murder was the work of a criminal gang.
 Smith claimed that she was attacked by two or three men, but either refused to or could not describe them beyond stating one was a teenager.
-East End prostitutes were often managed by gangs, and Smith could have been attacked by her pimps as a punishment for disobeying them or as an act of intimidation.
+East End prostitutes were often managed by gangs, and Smith may have been attacked by her pimps as a punishment for disobeying them or as an act of intimidation.
 She may not have identified her attackers because she feared reprisal.
 Her murder is considered unlikely to be connected with the later killings.